Skip to content

 If you dislike exploded query paramters (i.e. key=value-1&key=value-2), consider appending (n) to the each key; e.g. where(1)=...&where(2)=....
 This is differs from the form-field paramter convention of [], but there’s really no need to follow that, and () doesn’t need percent-encoding.

-3. Re-number the where(.) parameters accordingly.
+3. Re-number any where(.) parameters.

-4. Stitch the URI back together
+4. Stitch the URI back together.

 1. Extract type:eq:fruit|grams:lt:5.0 and name:regex:.+?apple.